WLAN-Pi/wlanpi-profiler/README.md

 # profiler2

-profiler2 is a Wi-Fi client capability analyzer built for the [WLAN Pi](https://github.com/WLAN-Pi/).
+profiler2 is a Wi-Fi client capability analyzer for the [WLAN Pi](https://github.com/WLAN-Pi/).

 it performs two primary functions:

-1. creates a "fake" Access Point (default SSID is `WLAN Pi`)
+1. creates a "fake" Access Point
-2. analyze attempted client association requests
+2. analyze and profile attempted client association requests (containing claimed capabilities)

-the association request is a Layer 2 frame containing reported capabilities of the Wi-Fi client. profiler automates collection and analysis of these capabilities.
+this package automates collection and analysis of association requests.

 ## why?

-understanding client capabilities is an important part of the Wireless LAN design process. the designer can optimize their design output based on capabilities of expected clients.
+understanding client capabilities is an important part of Wireless LAN design.

+the WLAN designer may use the capabilities of expected clients in their design output.

 ## capabilities vary